Khadija-Bayoud/Library-Management-System/README.md

 for us  no single  project should be considered as a complete  project  forever because our mind is always thinking somthing new  and the requirement of usersshould be change over the time .We always  want something more than what we have
  ### Return Book
- We can provides SMS service (notification)  to users of this application Bsedon the future  security issues,security can be improved  using emerging  technologies As  the technology emerges, it is possible  to upgrade  the system  and can  be adabtable to desiredenvironment
+ * We can provides SMS service (notifications)  to users of this application
+ * Bsed on the future  security issues,security can be improved  using emerging  technologies
+ * As  the technology emerges, it is possible  to upgrade  the system  and can  be adabtable to desired environment